bulatych/DNA_structures_polycomb_in_neurons/README.md

 **Supervisor**: Maria Poptsova, Ekaterina Khrameeva

-### Objective
+### Aim and objectives of project

 The 3D genome organization in human neurons differs significantly from other cell types.
 A hallmark feature is the presence of long-range interactions called “neuronal dots,” visible on Hi-C maps and overlapping with H3K27me3 ChIP-seq peaks linked to Polycomb-mediated repression [Pletenev 2024](https://academic.oup.com/nar/article/52/11/6234/7655789?login=false).
 It has been experimentally demonstrated that PRC2 complex components associate with G-quadruplex structures, and that there is specific binding of the CTCF protein to G-quadruplexes [Hemphill et al.](https://pmc.ncbi.nlm.nih.gov/articles/PMC10266057/)
-This study explores the localization of Z-DNA and G-quadruplexes at PRC2 anchor regions in neurons.
+This study explores the localization of Z-DNA and G-quadruplexes at polycomb repressive complex (PRC2) anchor regions in neurons.

+**Main goal**: A comprehensive analysis of PRC2 anchor regions in neurons and their association with DNA secondary structures.

-### Goals
+### Objectives

-1. Investigate the localization of G-quadruplexes(G4s) and Z-DNA at PRC2 anchor regions in human neurons.
+1. Investigate the localization of G-quadruplexes(GQ) and Z-DNA at PRC2 anchor regions in human neurons.
 Examine the enrichment of these secondary DNA structures in promoter regions  of both transcription factor (TF) and non-transcription factor (non-TF) genes of polycomb anchor regions.

 2. Perform gene ontology analysis to link the identified regions to relevant biological processes.
-Examine tissue-specificity for genes intersected with Z-DNA and G4s.
+Examine tissue-specificity for genes intersected with Z-DNA and GQs.

 3. Utilize UMAP clustering to explore how experimental and predicted Z-DNA regions are grouped and characterized by various omics features in neural tissue.
 Highlight the clustering patterns of Z-DNA regions that overlap with PRC2 anchors.
 Implement feature importance analysis of these omics vectors.

+### Workflow

+Workflow is shown in the figure below

 ### Results